csb206/visualizationSoftware/README.md

 xData={}
 yData={}

-xData.map function to return x and y values in the data sets.
+xData.map(function(d, i) { to return x and y values in the data sets.

 barChart() is the main function of the graph creation.